-Since the beginning, implementation of the EITI has been seen by Norwegian stakeholders from all constituencies as a way of demonstrating solidarity with other implementing countries.
+Since the beginning, implementation of the EITI has been seen by Norwegian stakeholders from all constituencies as a way of demonstrating solidarity with other implementing countries and to lead by example.
 This had a direct impact on the EITI's development into a truly global standard for the good governance of the extractive sector.
-A secondary aim for the government was to demonstrate that the Norwegian extractive sector was transparently managed, and also in this area stakeholders seem satisfied with the results of
+A secondary aim for the government was to demonstrate that the Norwegian extractive sector was transparently managed, and also in this area stakeholders seem satisfied Commented [A1]: Scope and materiality have been discussed and agreed in the MSG.
+Please note that the outcome of the discussion was: